phoebenyi/correlation-risk/README.md

 ### 📓 Jupyter Notebook

-> ⚠️ Streamlit app.py is updated but the Jupyter notebook is not updated.
+> ⚠️ The Jupyter notebook is not updated as it is only used for testing purposes.
+Refer to Streamlit app.py for the most up to date code logic and features.

 Open: